CommunityToolkit/WindowsCommunityToolkit/docs/extensions/ArrayExtensions.md

 keywords: windows 10, uwp, uwp community toolkit, uwp toolkit, Extensions, array
 ---

-### How it works
+### Array Extensions

-Provides a few helpers for dealing with multi-dimensional and jagged arrays.
+Provides a few helpers for dealing with multidimensional and jagged arrays.
 Also, provides string helpers for debug output.

 ## Syntax

 ```c#
 using Microsoft.Toolkit.Extensions;

 bool[,] inside = new bool[4, 5];